White Tower Hamburgers: Peak and decline

 In 1941, White Tower Management Corporation moved its headquarters to Six Suburban Ave., Stamford, Connecticut.
 At its peak in the mid-1950s, the chain had 230 stores in several states.
 It tested the "Tower-O-Matic" automated restaurant in the 1950s and 60s with little success.
 It also attempted a sit-down restaurant called Marbett's.
 Many later suburban White Tower restaurants featured curb service with car hops.

-Brock Saxe took over as president of White Tower Management Corporation in 1970 from his father, T. E. Saxe, when he retired.
+Brock Saxe took over as president of White Tower Management Corporation in 1970 from his father, T. E. Saxe, when the latter retired.
 Brock changed the name of White Tower Corporation to Tombrock Corporation on the corporation's 50th anniversary as it also owns a chain of steakhouses called Brock's.
 With the migration of people to the suburbs and most of the White Tower locations in the city, by 1979 only 80 Tombrock Corporation-owned locations remained.
 Tombrock Corporation branched out into franchising Burger Kings and Golden Skillet Chicken.
 Today, Tombrock Corporation, having exited the restaurant business as an operator, is a real estate investment and management company based in New Canaan, Connecticut.
 The company's trademark expired in 2005.